manasikattel/chest_ct_registration/README.md

 ### 1. Registration of the images (fixed image: inhale, moving image: exhale) using elastix.
 By running the function call "elastix_batch_file" located in `utils/batchfilecreator.py`, a system file is created (.bat or .sh).
-This elastix file is ready to perform the registration of the inhale (copd*X*_iBHCT.nii.gz) to the exhale (copd*X*_eBHCT.img) lung images in the desired data/-DATASET by using the parameter files in elastix/parameters/PARAMETER_FOLDER and if --mask TRUE using also the provided segmentation in --mask_name either lung_unet, lung_ours or body.
+This elastix system file is ready to perform the registration of the inhale (copd*X*_iBHCT.nii.gz) to the exhale (copd*X*_eBHCT.nii.gz) lung images from the desired data/-DATASET by using the desired parameter files in elastix/parameters/PARAMETER_FOLDER and if --mask TRUE using also the provided segmentation in --mask_name either lung_unet, lung_ours or body.

 An example of PARAMETER_FOLDER can be found in elastix/parameters/ParOurs.
 This folder contains two parameters files